ataugust/Rice-Leaf-Disease-Detection/README.md

-# Rice Leaf Disease Classification (IEEE Conference Paper)
+# Rice Leaf Disease Classification ( Conference Paper)

 This repository contains the official PyTorch implementation and dataset expansion tools for our IEEE conference research on **Rice Leaf Disease Classification using ResNet-50 and CutMix Augmentation**.